- Lifespan Board of Directors

 Internships are outside the scope of the volunteer position and are not coordinated through volunteer services.

-While volunteering will certainly enhance your resume and provide you with valuable experience in a professional work environment, it does not guarantee employment at Rhode Island Hospital or Hasbro Children’s Hospital.
+While volunteering will certainly enhance your resume and provide you with valuable experience in a professional work environment, it does not guarantee employment at Rhode Island Hospital or its Hasbro Children’s Hospital.
 Employees are chosen based on their skill set, experience and education.

 Volunteers are required to be fully registered and commit to a minimum of 100 volunteer hours within a year or less.
 However, Hasbro Children’s Hospital does allow a small number of individuals and adult groups to provide special events and entertainment to patients during certain times of the year.